vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 The guide uses systemd commands(`systemctl` and `journalctl`) to control binaries in our setup.
 If you are using something different, that article's commands may vary.

-They are specificially intended for those who are already running a validator node.
+This guide is specifically intended for those who are already running a validator node.

 Before you start, note that the instructions use the following variables for file paths: